 - 1 egg

-- I tend to just put everything in a bowl and whisk, these pancakes are really fuss free.
+- Add the dry ingredients and whisk together, then add the wet and combine fully (although I tend to just put everything in a bowl and whisk - these pancakes are really fuss free.)

 - Heat a pan or griddle on medium heat and coat with a small layer of butter.

-- Using 1/4 cup scoop, cook the pancakes on both sides until browned, about a minute on each side.
+- Using a ¼ cup scoop, cook the pancakes on both sides until browned, about a minute on each side.

 - Enjoy with your favorite toppings or mix-ins.